 How I Began to Love My Body, Part 2: Unraveling My Weight Issues

-This is part 2 of my 4-part series on body image, about how I used to hate my body, how I overcame it, and how you can achieve a positive body image.
-If you are new to this series, read Part 1: My Deep Hatred for My Body first.
+This is part 2 of a 4-part series on body image, about how I used to hate my body, how I overcame it, and how you can achieve a positive body image.

 A Problem I Could Not Hide From